swetamishra-birth/BoomBikes-Demand-Analysis-Linear-Regression/README.md

 +How well those variables describe the bike demands

 ## The Solution is divided into the following sections:
-+Reading and Understanding the Data
++ Reading and Understanding the Data
-+Data Visualisation
++ Data Visualisation
-+Drop Unnecessary Columns
++ Drop Unnecessary Columns
-+Data Preparation
++ Data Preparation
-+Splitting the Data into Training and Testing Sets +Rescaling the Features
++ Splitting the Data into Training and Testing Sets
++ Rescaling the Features
-+Building a linear model
++ Building a linear model
-+Residual Analysis of the train data
++ Residual Analysis of the train data
-+Making Predictions
++ Making Predictions
-+Model Evaluation
++ Model Evaluation